plantonhq/planton.ai/content/copywriting/2025-12-19-landing-page-revamp-devops-in-a-box-positioning/draft-3.md

 Tight timeline to deliver a working warehousing platform for their client.
 Infrastructure setup was blocking developers from making progress on product features.

 **Before Planton:**
-- DevOps engineer spent full day setting up GCP Cloud Run environment
+- DevOps engineer spent at least a couple weeks setting up GCP Cloud Run environment
 - Developers waited for infrastructure before writing code
 - Each new environment (QA, staging, prod) required manual replication
 - Service onboarding required DevOps engineer involvement